ibm-cloud-docs/hs-crypto/pkcs11-api-ref.md

 [^services-7]: This mechanism supports only single-part operations that are not able to utilize any of the Update Cryptotoki functions, such as C_EncryptUpdate, C_DecryptUpdate, and C_DigestUpdate.

-## Supported attributes
+## Supported attributes and key types
 {: #pkcs-attribute-list}

-PKCS #11 attributes define object characteristics that setup how an object can be used and accessed.
+PKCS #11 attributes define object characteristics that set up how an object can be used and accessed.
 The following table shows the supported attributes and their relationship to the various supported key types.
 <!--
 | Attribute Name                       | EC private keys | EC public keys | RSA private keys | RSA public keys | DH private keys | DH public keys | DSA private keys | DSA public keys | AES keys| DES keys | Generic keys |
 | ------------------------------------ | ---------- | --------- | ----------- | ---------- | ---------- | --------- | ----------- | ---------- | --- | --- | --- | ------- |